 Baby bonds could play an essential role in balancing the historical injustices that created the racial wealth divide.

 One recent study shows a baby bond program has the potential to reduce the current black-white wealth divide more than tenfold.
 Another shows that had a baby bond program been initiated 40 years ago, the Latinx-white wealth divide would be closed by now — and the black-white wealth divide would have shrunk by 82 percent.

 Baby bonds are an essential, universal, race-conscious program to provide everyone with an opportunity to start life off secure, irrespective of their race and the financial position in which they’re born.

-And they’re just one of 10 bold solutions offered in a new Institute for Policy Studies report on closing the racial wealth divide, which counts Hamilton among its coauthors.
+And they’re just one of 10 bold solutions offered in a 2019 Institute for Policy Studies report on closing the racial wealth divide, which counts Hamilton among its coauthors.

 “Large scale policy change,” it concludes, “is the most promising path to addressing the racial wealth divide and many asset poor whites as well.”
 The report also recommends solutions ranging from Medicare for All and higher taxes on the wealthy to setting up a congressional committee to study reparations.

 Just like all other issues of inequality in America, the racial wealth divide is a structural problem that requires structural solutions.
 In order to create economic prosperity for every American, we must start with taking bold action to close the racial wealth divide once and for all.